PrestaShop/docs/src/content/1.7/release/minor-release-lifecycle.md

 ## Scope of maintainance

 When a minor version is released, such as PrestaShop 1.7.7.0, the related branch becomes the latest and maintained branch.
-This means that, when PrestaShop 1.7.7.0 is out :
+This means that, when PrestaShop 1.7.7.0 is out:

 - There will be no more PrestaShop 1.7.6 patch releases, for either bug or security issues
 - There might be, if necessary, patch releases for PrestaShop 1.7.7. (which means: 1.7.7.1, 1.7.7.2 and so on ...) until next minor release is delivered (PrestaShop 1.7.8)